 Medical inventory flow has many ways to distribute medication and health IoT goods among patients.
 Traditional distribution channels imply a lot of staff to be engaged.
 Even a fully trained staff working in well-arranged medical settings is not immune to errors, miscalculations, and theft.

 The IoT-based medical vending machines solve numerous problems of the healthcare products distribution with no staff required.
 Medical vending machines have no limitations in terms of the locations where they can be installed: hospitals, pharmacies, stores, airports, any sort of public premises, and even streets.
 The range of medical items that can be distributed via vending machines is very wide as well: non-prescription drugs, sanitary materials, hygienic products (automated distribution of face masks is a viable business model in the days of pandemics, right?), as well as any other type of medical supply.

-Hundreds of medical vending machines can be gathered into networks that can act as the selling endpoints for large medication supply chains.
-Being able to cover large spatial areas, such a network is an extremely cost-saving IoT solution with a clear business rationale: the excluded human factor alone can bring significant competitive advantages to vending machine providers.
+Hundreds of medical vending machines can become a network that can act as the selling endpoints for large medication supply chains.
+Being able to cover large spatial areas, this network is an extremely cost-saving IoT solution with a clear business rationale.
+The excluded human factor alone can bring significant competitive advantages to vending machine providers.